mueller-franzes/odelia_breast_mri/README.md

 ## Step 0: Setup
 * Clone this repository
-* Make sure that your graphics card driver supports the current CUDA version 11.7.
+* Make sure that your graphics card driver supports the current CUDA version 11.8.
 You can check this by running `nvidia-smi`.
-If not, change `pytorch-cuda=11.7` in the [environment.yaml](environment.yaml) file or update your driver.
+If not, change `pytorch-cuda=11.8` in the [environment.yaml](environment.yaml) file or update your driver.
 * Run: `conda env create -f environment.yaml` (can take up to 30min)
 * Run `conda activate odelia`
-* Run `pip install -e .`

 ## Step 1: Download [DUKE](https://sites.duke.edu/mazurowski/resources/breast-cancer-mri-dataset/) Dataset
 * [Download](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70226903) files form The Cancer Imaging Archive (TCIA)